RoudyES/SheetPerforator/README.md

 Finally, click export to generate the DXF file and open it with AutoCAD or your preferred software to see the final result output.
 ![alt text](https://github.com/RoudyES/SheetPerforator/blob/master/SheetPerforator/Example3.PNG?raw=true)

+#References
+This software was written in C# using the WPF Framework.
+The image processing part used [EmguCV](http://www.emgu.com/wiki/index.php/Main_Page).
+Exporting into DXF format was done using [netDxf](https://github.com/haplokuon/netDxf) package.